lstechdev/VCVerifier/README.md

 * requests to the authentication-response endpoint do accept "presentation_submissions", but do not evaluate them
 * even thought the vp_token can contain multiple credentials and all of them will be verified, just the first one will be included in the JWT
 * no verifier-metadata endpoint is implemented

+## Testing

+Functionality of the verifier is tested via parameterized Unit-Tests, following golang-bestpractices.
+In addition, the verifier is integrated into the [vc-integrationtest](https://github.com/wistefan/vc-integrationtest), involving all components used in a typical, VerifiableCredentials based, scenario.

+## License

+VCVerifier is licensed under the Apache License, Version 2.0.
+See LICENSE for the full license text.

+© 2023 FIWARE Foundation e.V.